LiEnby/chovy-gm/README.md

 NOTE: this release is really buggy, and there isnt much i can do about it, this is mostly just using Karoshi (a PSP MINI put out by yoyogames back in 2011)
 as the "runner" for the game and adapting a early GMStudio Compiler to build files for it
+The "runner" was NEVER released publicly as an GM export module! and is basically was always in beta,
+before being abandoned in favour of the PSVita version. dont expect stuff to work *well*

 the only bugs i can fix are ones relating to compilation, and not running the game itself.